 If you are getting long hair, you have to be very careful about the hair bundles amount, some people might think that I will just get 3 bundles of 24" and that will be fine.

 How many bundles do you need with a frontal?

-Frontals are from ear to ear 13*4 lace frontal will covers more spaces than closure or leave out, so the hair amount you need will be vary.
+Frontals are from ear to ear 13*4 lace frontal will cover more spaces than closure or leave out, so the hair amount you need will vary.

-If you are getting a 10-18inches or 16 inches, 2 bundle deals with lace frontal will suffice.
-Hair length past 16 or 18 inches, I would suggest you getting 3 bundles, so from a 16inch, 18inch to about 22inch, 24inch, 3 bundles will be suffice.
+If you are getting 10-18 inches or 16 inches, 2 bundle deals with lace frontal will suffice.
+Hair length past 16 or 18 inches, I would suggest you get 3 bundles, so from a 16inch, 18inch to about 22inch, 24inch, 3 bundles will suffice.

-For example, if you are having a frontal and your longest bundles is 24inches, you can get a frontal and 20" 22" 24" bundles and that should be good for a frontal sew in.
+For example, if you have a frontal and your longest bundle is 24 inches, you can get a frontal and 20" 22" 24" bundles and that should be good for a frontal sew-in.

-We also have lace front closures with our remy closures.
-Now, you will always get the most realistic look using a lace front closure.
-A lace front gives the illusions of hair growing from the scalp.
+We also have lace front closures with our Remy closures.
+You will always get the most realistic look using a lace front closure.
+A lace front gives the illusion of hair growing from the scalp.
 Lace front closures can be attached by bonding, sewing, or clips.
 This is a choice that should be made by the purchaser, stylists, and/or both.

-Whether you should you use a closure or not depends on what look you are trying to achieve.
-Is a closure necessary for a full sewn in weave?
+Whether you should use a closure or not depends on what look you are trying to achieve.
+Is a closure necessary for a full sewn-in weave?
 No, but typically a closure is used with a full sewn if you are not leaving any hair out; this will give you the most naturally looking style.
 Closures can also be used to create bangs!

 After reading this article, then do it right now!
 Shop with us today to find the perfect Lace Frontal Closure for you!